-As of December 31, 2012, the most recent actuarial valuation date, the actuarial accrued liability ("AAL") for benefits was \$1,857 million, with no actuarial value of assets, resulting in UAAL of \$1,857 million, as compared with a UAAL as of December 31, 2010 of \$2,258 million.
-The decrease in the AAL and UAAL from the December 31, 2010 valuation is attributable to specific changes made to pricing of the prescription drug program, changes in plan design and premium contributions, and overall favorable health claim experience.
-The new valuation report was performed using updated data, a payroll growth assumption of 3.75% (down from 4.50%) and changes to mortality, disability, turnover and retirement rates consistent with changes made by NHRS based on its June 30, 2010 experience study.
+As of December 31, 2014, the most recent actuarial valuation date, the actuarial accrued liability ("AAL") for benefits was \$2,138 million, with no actuarial value of assets, resulting in UAAL of \$2,138 million, as compared with a UAAL as of December 31, 2012 of \$1,857 million.
+The increase in the AAL and UAAL from the December 31, 2012 valuation is primarily attributable to actuarial experience loss and to valuation assumption changes, specifically an increase due to a rising prescription drug cost trend partially offset by decreases due to lower valuation-year per capita health costs and to a lower medical cost trend.
+The valuation report was performed using updated data, a payroll growth assumption of 3.75% and mortality, disability, turnover and retirement rates consistent with NHRS based on its June 30, 2010 experience study.
 This amount does not include the State's share of the UAAL from the NHRS Medical Subsidy plans discussed below.
-Legislation imposed changes to eligibility in 2011 to further reduce the future liability.
-All Group I employees hired after July 1, 2011 will effectively be provided coverage that will wraparound Medicare coverage when they turn 65 if they retire from the State with 20 years of State service.
-The December 31, 2012 valuation does not reflect the impact of this legislative change, which is expected to reduce the overall liability.

-The next actuarial valuation is expected to be dated as of December 31, 2014.
+The next actuarial valuation is expected to be dated as of December 31, 2016.
 The State cannot now predict whether such valuation will result in an increase or decrease in the UAAL as compared to the most recent valuation.

 As described above under "STATE RETIREMENT SYSTEM," the NHRS currently provides medical subsidy payments on behalf of a closed group of retirees.
 Funding for the medical subsidy payments is included as a percentage of the employer contribution rate and is applied to active employee payroll similar to employer pension contributions.
 The NHRS then makes subsidy payments to the medical subsidy plans on behalf of eligible State retirees to offset the cost of retiree health.
-The 2013 Actuarial Valuation includes valuation of the NHRS Medical Subsidy Plan as of June 30, 2013.
+The 2014 Actuarial Valuation includes valuation of the NHRS Medical Subsidy Plan as of June 30, 2014.
 At that date, the NHRS Medical Subsidy Plan was unfunded; amounts paid by the State to the NHRS Medical Subsidy Plan are paid back to the State by the NHRS in the form of subsidy payments.
-The UAAL of the NHRS Medical Subsidy Plan at June 30, 2013 for the State employee group was \$81.5 million.
-Additionally, based on current payroll data, approximately twenty percent of the Police and Fire Group of the NHRS Medical Subsidy Plan relates to State police.
-Accordingly, the State's portion of the UAAL of the Police and Fire Group at June 30, 2013 would approximate \$65.7 million.
-The 2013 Actuarial Valuation can be viewed in its entirety at www.nhrs.org/documents/NHRS\June\30\2013\Pension\Valuation.pdf.
-The draft interim valuation as of June 30, 2014 shows the corresponding UAALs for the State employees and Police and Fire Group to be approximately \$77.8 million and \$64.5 million, respectively.
+The UAAL of the NHRS Medical Subsidy Plan at June 30, 2014 for the State employee group was \$77.8 million.
+Additionally, based on current payroll data, approximately eighteen percent of the Police and Fire Group of the NHRS Medical Subsidy Plan relates to State police.
+Accordingly, the State's portion of the UAAL of the Police and Fire Group at June 30, 2014 would approximate \$58.9 million.
+The 2014 Actuarial Valuation can be viewed in its entirety at www.nhrs.org/funding-and-investments/reports-valuations/Actuarial Valuation for fiscal year ended

+June 30, 2014.
+The draft interim valuation as of June 30, 2015 shows the corresponding UAALs for the State employees and Police and Fire Group to be approximately \$73.2 million and \$55.5 million, respectively.

-The State's total UAAL for all groups related to retiree health at December 31, 2012 using the most current data available approximated \$2,011.8 million from the State OPEB plan and the NHRS Medical Subsidy Plans combined.
+The State's total UAAL for all groups related to retiree health at December 31, 2014 using the most current data available approximated \$2,269.6 million from the State OPEB plan and the NHRS Medical Subsidy Plans combined.
 Past annual payments are shown below.